walidelnozahy/cloud/docs/apps/frameworks.md

 // Enable express body parsing middleware app.use(express.json());

-// Import the http helper and wrap your initialized app import { http } from "@serverless/cloud";
+// Import the http interface and wrap your initialized app import { http } from "@serverless/cloud";
 http.use(app);
 ```